About Equity Literacy

 The Equity Literacy Framework

-Four Abilities of Equity Literacy
+Five Abilities of Equity Literacy

 The knowledge and skills of equity literacy cultivate in individuals and institutions four equity abilities:

-the ability to Recognize even the subtlest biases and inequities,
+the ability to recognize even the subtlest biases and inequities,

-the ability to Respond skillfully and equitably to biases and inequities in the immediate term,
+the ability to respond skillfully and equitably to biases and inequities in the immediate term,

-the ability to Sustain equity efforts even in the face of discomfort or resistance.
+the ability to sustain equity efforts even in the face of discomfort or resistance.

 Equity Literacy Institute workshops, equity coaching, and other services are designed around cultivating these abilities and preparing educators and other professional to cultivate them in one another.